kianakaslana648/nlp-final-project/README.md

 ### Deploy on Google Voice
 * You need to first configure **client_secret.json** and **gmail_token.json** and add them to your work directory.
 Please refer to google voice documentation for details.
 * Then you can run the **googlevoice.ipynb** and send message to your google voice number for interaction.

+## Demos
+See screen recordings in the 'demos' folder.

 ## External Links:
 * Huggingface: https://huggingface.co/Kiana648/movie_dialogue_gpt2